DDP-Projekt/Kompilierer/CONTRIBUTING.md

 ## On Windows

 After you installed LLVM (see *Building LLVM*), follow the same steps as on Linux, but use git-bash to run the commands (otherwise some unix commands will not work).

+### Important
+GNUMake will not work.
+If you have gnu make installed it has the name *make* on windows, so you should use mingw32-make instead when running the makefiles.

 # Building LLVM